junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 The *Glow Stone* is an item of limited utility in the original game, very few areas were dark enough to make it remotely useful (this might depend a little on your monitor though and it is still logically required for items in some of those dark rooms but not really necessary).
 To improve it's utility it now unlocks Night Hunts too.
 The night hunt versions of Towering Coral Forest and Mount Gendarme are quality checks per minute plays and Pangaia Plains Night is a quality exp per minute play, so this adds greater importance to this item of questionable merit.

+The *Ship Blueprints* open repair the boat that leads to Solitude Island.

 ## Other Notes for Progression
 A couple quick notes that might not be immediately obvious.